jzymet/Uppraisal/README.md

+# Uppraisal

-# Uppraisal: Optimize your sales pitch to get the maximum return.
+Optimize your sales pitch to get the maximum return.

 Problem
 -